bluesky-social/atproto-website/README.md

 #### How it works

-1. Post the blog link from the account on Bluesky
+1. Post the blog link from the account on Bluesky.
-2. Add the post URL (using the DID, not the handle) to the blog post's MDX header:
+2. Add the post URL (using the DID, not the handle) to the blog post's MDX header — from the studio's **Bluesky post URL** field, or by hand:
    ```js
    export const header = {
      // ...
      blueskyPostUrl: 'https://bsky.app/profile/did:plc:ewvi7nxzyoun6zhxrhs64oiz/post/3mf2y35apvc2i'
    }
    ```
+3. Republish the post's standard.site record.
+A studio Save does this automatically; by hand it's `npm run blog ssite <slug>`.
+That's what copies the thread onto the record as a `bskyPostRef`.
-3. The conversation section renders automatically below the post content
+4. The conversation section renders below the post content.

+**Why step 3 exists.** The deployed page resolves the thread from the standard.site record in the browser — `plc.directory` to find the PDS, then `com.atproto.repo.getRecord` — rather than from the MDX header at build time.
+That is what lets you attach a thread to an already-published post without rebuilding and redeploying the site.
+Nothing renders until a ref is found, not even the "Discussion" heading, so a post with no thread shows nothing rather than an empty section.

+**A `blueskyPostUrl` present at build time is an override** and is used as-is, skipping resolution entirely — no `plc.directory` or `getRecord` request.
+That is what keeps every post written before this existed rendering exactly as it did, with nothing to migrate.

+**Removing a discussion is not symmetric with adding one.** Because the live page reads the record, deleting `blueskyPostUrl` from the MDX and redeploying is *not* enough — the ref stays on the record and the discussion keeps rendering.
+The record has to be republished: a studio Save does it in the same action, by hand it's `npm run blog ssite <slug>`.
+Publishing replaces the whole record, so any republish with no URL in the header drops the ref.

+**One gap, by design:** the **Discussion** entry in the page's side nav is still decided at build time from `blueskyPostUrl`.
+Between attaching a thread and the next deploy, the discussion renders but is missing from the nav.
+Revealing it at runtime would mean rendering the nav from the section store instead of a prop, and `SectionProvider` resets that store from the prop — so the cosmetic gap was preferred over the coupling.

 #### Standalone usage